Guinea Pig Lifespan

 How long do guinea pigs live and what is their life span and recommendation to extend their healthy life

-To compare, hamsters (Dwarf) have an average lifespan of 3 years while guinea pigs have an average lifespan of 5-7 years with many living upwards into the double digits!
-As you can see, when looking to adopt a guinea pig you must be in this invested in the long term commitment.
+Domesticated guinea pigs have an average lifespan of 5-7 years with many living upwards into the double digits!
+As you can see, when looking to adopt a guinea pig you must be in this invested in a long-term commitment.

-There are many factors affecting a guinea pig’s lifespan ranging from its diet, health conditions, and even breed.
-Many of the health conditions can be treated, as long as it’s treated early such as bumblefoot or overgrown teeth.
+When we ask "How long do guinea pigs live?", the answer really depends largely on the care that they receive.
+There are many factors affecting a guinea pig’s lifespan, ranging from its diet, health conditions, environmental hazards and stressors, and even the particular guinea pig's breed.
+Many of the common health conditions that guinea pigs face can be treated, as long as they're treated early, before developing into more serious conditions.
+Two clear examples of this are in treating bumblefoot or overgrown teeth.
 Bumblefoot can be easily prevented with the use of our GuineaDad Fleece liner.
 The strength of the absorption in our fleece liners prevents guinea pigs from staying in moist environments which is a common factor found in bumblefoot cases.

 guinea pig live longer lives using guineadad fleece liner